-Peter D. Kinnear Principal Occupation: Chairman, President and Chief Executive Officer, FMC Technologies, Inc. Age: 63 Director Since: 2006
+Peter D. Kinnear Principal Occupation: Chairman of FMC Technologies, Inc. Age: 64 Director Since: 2006

-Professional Experience: Mr. Kinnear was appointed Chairman of the Board of FMC Technologies in October 2008.
-Mr. Kinnear served as President since February 2006 and Chief Executive Officer since March 2007.
+Professional Experience: Mr. Kinnear was appointed Chairman of the Board of FMC Technologies, Inc. in October 2008.
+The Company has announced that Mr. Kinnear will no longer serve as Chairman of the Board effective October 31, 2011.
+Mr. Kinnear served as President from March 2006 to April 2010 and Chief Executive Officer from March 2007 through February 2011.
 Mr. Kinnear served as President and Chief Operating Officer of FMC Technologies from March 2006 to March 2007.
 Mr. Kinnear served as Executive Vice President of the Energy Systems business segment from March 2004 to February 2006.
 Prior to Mr. Kinnear's appointment as Executive Vice President in 2004, Mr. Kinnear served as Vice President of Energy Systems of FMC Corporation from 2000 until he became a Vice President of FMC Technologies.
 Mr. Kinnear served in a variety of marketing and operating roles within FMC Corporation since 1971, prior to serving as Vice President of Energy Systems.

-Board of Director Memberships: In addition to serving on the Board of FMC Technologies, Inc., Mr. Kinnear also serves on the Boards of Directors of the following public companies: Tronox Incorporated and Stone Energy Corporation and on the Boards of Directors of the following non-public entities: the Petroleum Equipment Suppliers Association, the National Association of Manufacturers and the American Petroleum Institute.
-Mr. Kinnear also serves on the Board of Trustees of Spindletop International.
+Board of Director Memberships: In addition to serving on the Board of FMC Technologies, Inc., Mr. Kinnear also serves on the Board of Directors of the following public company: Stone Energy Corporation and is a former member of Tronox Incorporated.
+Mr. Kinnear is also on the Boards of Directors of the following non-public entities: the Petroleum Equipment Suppliers Association, the National Association of Manufacturers, American Petroleum Institute and The Business Council.

-Contribution to the FMC Technologies Board: Mr. Kinnear brings to our Board his (1) experience as the CEO and President of FMC Technologies and resulting extensive knowledge of FMC Technologies' strategy, markets, competitors, financials, operational issues and regulatory concerns, (2) thorough understanding of industry regulations and public policy related to workplace health, safety, environment and social responsibility and a demonstrated commitment to FMC Technologies' health, safety, environment and social responsibility, (3) demonstrated ability to continually challenge the organization to sharpen its vision while achieving significant organic growth, (4) thorough understanding of different cultural, political and regulatory requirements through his international experience in countries where FMC Technologies has a significant presence, (5) extensive oil and gas experience, and (6) current experience as a board member of major U.S. organizations with international operations.
+Why this Director is an Asset to the FMC Technologies Board: Mr. Kinnear brings to our Board his (1) experience as the CEO and President of FMC Technologies and resulting extensive knowledge of FMC Technologies' strategy, markets, competitors, financials, operational issues and regulatory concerns, (2) thorough understanding of industry regulations and public policy applicable to the industry, (3) a demonstrated commitment to FMC Technologies' health, safety, environment and social responsibility, (4) demonstrated ability to continually challenge the organization to sharpen its vision while achieving significant organic growth, (5) thorough understanding of different cultural, political and regulatory requirements through his international experience in countries where FMC Technologies has a significant presence, (6) extensive oil service industry experience, and (7) current experience as a board member of U.S. organizations with significant international operations.

-Mike R. Bowlin

-Principal Occupation: Retired Chairman of the Board of Atlantic Richfield Company Age: 67 Director Since: 2001 (Independent)
+Mike R. Bowlin Principal Occupation: Retired Chairman of the Board of Atlantic Richfield Company Age: 68 Director Since: 2001 (Independent)